msjithin/monoHiggs_tautau_channel/2018_skim/tautauh/analyzer/README.md

    Scripts are saved in directory src/ \
    Main script is tautau_analyzer.C \
    sf_files need to be in this directory or keep a link \
+   Edit line 34 in MakeCondorFiles.csh to keep right location of sf_files \
    To run locally for testing:
    ```
       bash runAnalyzer.sh